sgsollie/leetcode/README.md

 # leetcode
-This will be an archive for various leetcode challenges
+This will be an archive for various leetcode and codewars challenges